Cost saving tips for renovating on a budget

 Shop around for fixtures and fittings

 This takes a bit of time but sourcing your taps, light fixtures etc online or from wholesalers could save you money in the long run.
 Do your research on materials that will last a while and improve the quality of your home.
 Keep an eye out for sales and discounts along the way.
 Include the costs of fixtures and fittings in your budget planner or expense manager to keep track of all the items you’ll need for your renovation.
 Make sure you have all the essential materials and fixtures you need before starting the job.
 This will help you avoid inconvenient delays.

 Many hands make light work.
 Ask family and friends to lend a hand during the clearing out, demolishing and labour intensive parts of your renovations to save money on tradespeople.

 Keep track of invoices and quotes

 This is where a budget planner or expense manager is really useful to keep on top of what you were quoted for versus what you actually end up paying.
 This keeps tradespeople accountable and also helps you remember where you sourced your fixtures and fittings from for any warranty claims.

 Start by understanding all the associated costs of your renovations.
 Make good use of budgeting tools to help prioritize these to create a home remodel budget you can work with.

 Seek advice from licensed trades people and kitchen or bathroom designers to make a fully informed decision.

-Allow time for the planning, setup and installation of your new rooms and have a plan B if you can’t use your bathroom or kitchen for a few days.
+Allow time for the planning, setup and installation of your new rooms and have a plan B if you can’t use your bathroom or kitchen for a few days or weeks.